ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 The dumbest pipe people seem to choose is REST over HTTP.
 HTTP certainly qualifies as a dumb pipe, but it might actually be too dumb.
-While REST is pretty good for getting acros the entire internet from a users web browser or mobile phone to your services and back again, I think we need better for our microservices.
+While REST is pretty good for getting across the entire internet from a user’s web browser or mobile phone to your services and back again, I think we need better for our microservices.

 On the internet there are a lot of services provided for you, one big one being the DNS system.
 You don't have to worry about people finding you and getting your address, you just buy a domain name and that system manages it for you.
-You might also have some redundency on the front door, perhaps something like Azure Traffic Manager or some other load balancer.
+You might also have some redundancy on the front door, perhaps something like Azure Traffic Manager or some other load balancer.

 Internally with HTTP you have to manage all that, the service discovery and the load balancing.
-This is complicated, and takes a seperate effort that doesn't provide any real business value directly, except for the fact it makes it work and done well can give you reliability.
+This is complicated and takes a separate effort that doesn't provide any real business value directly, except for the fact it makes it work and done well can give you reliability.

 REST over HTTP also keeps us coupled.
 Temporal coupling means we have to make sure client and server / requestor and responder are running at the same time.